copernicus-mogley/zkav.club/publishing-infrastructure/README.md

 * Repeatable publishing workflows
 * Content organization for discovery

-### 2) Content stewardship
+#### 2) Content stewardship

 Publishing is the start.
-We also support the ongoing work that keeps media usable:
+We also support the ongoing work that keeps media usable and responsibly managed:

 * Indexing and metadata
 * Rights + consent hygiene
+* Moderation support
+* Takedown and reporting workflows
+* Roles and permissions
 * Versioning + updates

+A lot of this work is quiet infrastructure: permissions, policies, and repeatable workflows that keep a media home healthy over time.
+Some of it is straightforward operations.
+Some of it is experimentation in the wild, such as peer‑to‑peer distribution (seeding, mirroring, relays), new sharing protocols, and keeping what actually works.

+In practice this means communities receive the stack, the workflow, and the runbook needed to operate their publishing home with confidence.

-## Why decentralized media?
+### Why decentralized media?

 Community media is easiest to lose when it depends on a single platform’s incentives.